 Oh, and did I mention that all these museums are totally free?

-ⓘ TIP: Some museums offer guided tours at certain times of the day.
+ⓘ PRO TIP: Some museums offer guided tours at certain times of the day.
 If you aren’t fond of going with a group, Get Your Guide offers private tours as well.
 Learn more here.

-3. Capitol Building
+3. Witness democracy at the Capitol Building

 Here are some tour options to consider: